PostLogical/ooler_ble_client/README.md

 # ooler_ble_client
-Python package to communicate with an Ooler Sleep System using bluetooth.
+A library to communicate with Ooler Sleep System Bluetooth devices.